sanko/infix/docs/cookbook.md

 ### Understanding Generation vs. Call-Time Overhead

-1.  **Generation Time**: This is the "setup" cost incurred when you call a function like `ffi_create_forward_trampoline_from_signature`. `infix` analyzes the signature, calculates the call frame layout, allocates executable memory, and JIT-compiles the machine code.
+1.  **Generation Time**: This is the "setup" cost incurred when you call a function like `infix_forward_create`. `infix` analyzes the signature, calculates the call frame layout, allocates executable memory, and JIT-compiles the machine code.
 This is the "expensive" part of the process.

 2.  **Call Time**: This is the recurring cost of invoking a function through an already-created trampoline.
 This overhead is extremely low—typically measured in single-digit nanoseconds—as it's just a few extra instructions before the final native `call`.